discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

   - 3
   - 3
   - 3
-date: 2022-04-26T17:17:58.256Z
+date: 2022-04-28T18:22:57.869Z
 ---
-The <Specialization name="Catalyst" text="Power Catalyst"/> is currently one of the strongest DPS builds for fractals. <Specialization name="Catalyst" text="Power Catalyst"/> provides conjures and <Condition name="Vulnerability"/>, as well as some <Boon name="Quickness"/> and additional <Boon name="Might"/> through *Spheres* and blasting fire fields.
+The <Specialization name="Catalyst" text="Power Catalyst"/> is a strong DPS build for fractals. <Specialization name="Catalyst" text="Power Catalyst"/> provides conjures and <Condition name="Vulnerability"/>, as well as some <Boon name="Quickness"/> and additional <Boon name="Might"/> through *Spheres* and potentially blasting fire fields.
 It may also swap traits and gear to provide permanent <Boon name="Quickness"/> and a decent amount of extra <Boon name="Might"/>.
 It is also very useful for some T4 skips in fractals like Aetherblade, Cliffside, Thaumanova Reactor etc. thanks to high mobility and <Skill id="5536"/>.

 This build has less burst than the <Specialization text="Power Weaver" name="Weaver"/> but offers extra utility through the boons of the Jade Spheres.